Dataparcels lets you edit data structures in an extremely flexible, data-centric way.

 When your data is held in React state, this can form the basis of almost any interactive user interface you can think of.

-It’s designed for use with React, and comes with components for easy state management and performant rendering.
+It’s designed for use with React, and comes with hooks for easy state management and performant rendering.
 The heirarchical, componentized nature of React fits perfectly with the heirarchical, componentized nature of dataparcels.

 Get started with dataparcels, installation instructions and a first example.

 Data editing is the ability to manipulate data based on user input.
 This includes:

 UI behaviour covers features that help the user interact with the data.
 This includes: